virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

 ===============================================
 > **Note:** The key point is set the correct deployment branch set in the <code>./github/workflows/deploy.yml</code>.

-* in the <code>.github/workflows/deploy.yml</code> [file][8] specify the branch, which will later be used by the workflow, which upon the `git push` command, triggers the
+* in the <code>.github/workflows/deploy.yml</code> [file][08] please specify the branch, which will later be used by the workflow, which upon the `git push` command, triggers the workflow:
-workflow:
     ~~~
     push:
       branches:
       - stanford
     ~~~

 The specified `branch` can be any, other than the `gh-pages`.

 We use the `stanford` branch for our workflow, but it can also be the `main`, or any other newly created branch.
 Upon the `git push`, the [workflow](#github-workflow-deployment) will be triggered.

 ---